 NOTE: TOEFL scores are not automatically transmitted to UCLA Summer Sessions from ETS.
 All English proficiency documents must be uploaded to the I-20 Portal and will not be accepted via e-mail, fax or mail.

 Citizens from any of the following countries are exempt from providing proof of English proficiency:

 - United Kingdom

 If you are an International Baccalaureates or currently enrolled in an academic institution where the primary language of instruction is English, you may submit an official transcript or verification of enrollment from your school for consideration of granting an exception.

-If you are enrolling in English Language Courses, you are not required to provide exam scores.
+If you are enrolling in ONLY English Language Courses, you are not required to provide exam scores.
 You should instead upload a word or .pdf document stating that you are enrolling only in those courses/programs.

 English Language Courses